MyHoustonDivorce.Lawyer Family Law Series, Article 1: Houston Divorce Lawyer Cost & Fees Associated With Divorce.

 Many couples that want to file for divorce are often worried about how much it will cost to do that.
 The truth is that there is no specific cost of divorce because it all depends on a number of factors.

 For example, a divorce that takes a long time to be finalized would cost more than one that takes a shorter time.
-However, you lawyer may be able to estimate what a divorce will cost you based on the information you give your lawyer.
+However, your lawyer may be able to estimate what a divorce will cost you based on the information you give your lawyer.
 Any estimate may change depending on what your ex decides to do during the divorce process.
-The only thing you can be sure of is that it will cost you about $300 to file your divorce petition with the court.
+The only thing you can be sure of is that it will cost you about $300 or more in filing fees to file your divorce petition with the court.

 How to Get Divorced in Texas

-You should know that the average hourly rate for a divorce attorney in Texas is $300.
-But some lawyers may charge below $300.
+You should know that the average hourly rate for a divorce attorney in Texas will vary based on experience level and certain other factors.

 What Determines Divorce Cost?

-The average cost of a divorce in Texas is about $ 15,000-$22,000.
-The cost may also be much lower than that depending on the nature of your divorce.
+Certain online resources state that the average cost of a divorce in Texas is about $ 15,600-$23,500.
+The cost may also be much lower, or higher, than that, depending on the nature of your divorce.
 The following are some of the factors that determine the total cost of your divorce:

 Are there children involved?

 Children are a blessing to any couple, but during divorce, they can be the main reason why the divorce takes a long time to finalize.
 The reason it takes so long is because of conservatorship and child support issues.